Skip to main content

 1789: States Returns to New York, Becomes a Gentleman Farmer

-After his return to New York in early 1789, States Dyckman moved to his farm at Kings Ferry that overlooked the Hudson at the Haverstraw Bay.
+After being assured that it was safe for Loyalists to return, States Dyckman sailed back to New York in 1789, settling at his Kings Ferry farm overlooking the Hudson at the Haverstraw Bay.
 With the interest from an annuity set up by Sir William Erskine and the income from other investments, States expected, in the words of his biographer James Flexner, to live as a “conspicuously well-fixed farmer, surrounded with objects of taste…who did not farm too seriously.”

 1793: Overspending Puts Finances at Risk